Ulf Hannerz: Early life

+Around 1960, Hannerz made his first trips to West Africa at a time when many African nations were gaining independence from colonial empires.
+He would later credit this experience with inspiring his decision to pursue the study of anthropology.

+Education

 Hannerz matriculated at Stockholm University, where he originally planned to study zoology.
 His plans changed, however, when he took a course on ethnography.
-He would spend the coming years as a regular presence at the Department of Comparative and General Ethnography, earning a BA in 1963.

-After completing his BA, Hannerz moved to the United States to study at Indiana University in Bloomington.
+He would spend the subsequent years as a regular presence at the Department of Comparative and General Ethnography, earning a BA in 1963.
+He then moved to the United States to study at Indiana University Bloomington.
 He completed an MA in Anthropology there in 1966.
-The following years would see him move back and forth between Sweden and the United States, as he would do 2 years of ethnographic fieldwork among African-Americans in Washington, DC for the dissertation that would earn him a PhD at Stockholm University in 1969.
+The following years would see him move back and forth between Sweden and the United States, as he would do two years of ethnographic fieldwork among African-Americans in Washington, DC for the dissertation that would earn him a PhD at Stockholm University in 1969.
 That same year, he published Soulside: Inquiries into Ghetto Culture and Community, a monograph based on research in the United States.

 Career

 Hannerz join the Department of Social Anthropology at Stockholm University in 1976 as an acting professor.
 He was promoted to Professor in 1981.
 He is credited with strengthening and diversifying the research at the Department of Social Anthropology, which became a hub for research on "unconventional" anthropological topics like the tech sector, ballet dancers, the internet, and pension reform.